UrbanInstitute/urbanschemes/README.md

 ### Line Plot
 This line plot compares average US life expectancy over time for white males and Black males using the `uslifeexp` dataset included with a Stata installation.

 This example displays age values along the y-axis, although the y-axis line itself is removed.
-The y-axis title is placed along the top of the chart.
-Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
+The y-axis title is placed along the top of the chart and the grid lines pattern is dotted.
 The legend is placed above the plot area.
 ```
 sysuse uslifeexp, clear